githubThrowaway51393/PersonalCapitalService/README.md

 ### First execution

 Upon first execution, the script will ask you for a code.
 This is the Two Factor Auth you've likely set up with Personal Capital.
-Enter the code here and the script will generate a `session.json` file which is perserved across executions.
+Enter the code here and the script will generate a `session.json` file which is preserved across executions.
 The API will load this session instead of asking for a new one so  you don't need to authenticate everytime.

 ### Running as a docker